pedrobrasilborges/AspNetCore.Docs/aspnetcore/data/ef-mvc/crud.md

 The scaffolded code for the Students Index page left out the `Enrollments` property, because that property holds a collection.
 In the **Details** page, you'll display the contents of the collection in an HTML table.

-In *Controllers/StudentsController.cs*, the action method for the Details view uses the `SingleOrDefaultAsync` method to retrieve a single `Student` entity.
+In *Controllers/StudentsController.cs*, the action method for the Details view uses the `FirstOrDefaultAsync` method to retrieve a single `Student` entity.
 Add code that calls `Include`. `ThenInclude`,  and `AsNoTracking` methods, as shown in the following highlighted code.

 [!code-csharp[](intro/samples/cu/Controllers/StudentsController.cs?name=snippet_Details&highlight=8-12)]